GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
-That’s the secret of success.
+> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
 >
-> ~ *John Warnock*
+> ~ *Michael Hawley*

 ---
 ## 🏎 Quick Facts